conorholds/agent-database-tools/README.md

 1. Create an issue in the project repository
 2. Include detailed error messages and reproduction steps
-3. Specify the PostgreSQL version and operating system
+3. Specify the database version and operating system

-## To Do

-1. Add support for mongo db
-2. Add support for solana and other distributed databases